Invariant bilinear differential operators: Introduction

-I discovered it in 1977, in my BS thesis.
-In 1979 Feigin and Fuchs \cite{FF1} generalized it for the $m$-linear operators and in 1982 they classified all the multilinear skew-symmetric invariant differential operators acting in the spaces of tensor densities on the line \cite{FF2}.
+In 1979, Feigin and Fuchs \cite{FF1} generalized it for the $m$-linear operators and in 1982 they classified all the multilinear anti-symmetric invariant differential operators acting in the spaces of weighted densities on the line \cite{FF2}.

-The theorem on complete classification of differential operators acting in the spaces of tensor densities on any manifolds is announced in \cite{G1} and deposited to VINITI; here is a slightly edited translation of the inaccessible deposition.
+The theorem on complete classification of differential operators acting in the spaces of weighted densities on any manifolds is announced in \cite{G1} and deposited to VINITI; here is a slightly edited translation of the inaccessible deposition.

-\ssec{0.3.
-Related results} Let an additional structure on $M$ be fixed, e.g., a volume, or a symplectic structure, or a contact structure.
+\ssec{2.
+Related results} Let an additional structure on $M$ be fixed, e.g., a~volume, or a~symplectic structure, or a~contact structure.
 One can consider differential operators invariant with respect to transformations preserving the structure.
 We can, of course, consider other types of structures, such as metrics or combinations of several structures.
 But the method we use works well when the Lie algebra of infinitesimal transformations is very asymmetric (has more positive operators than negative ones) and close to simple.

-For {\bf linear} (unary) operators, the complete classification was obtained by Rudakov \cite{R1, R2} for the general, volume preserving and symplectic cases.
+For {\bf linear} (unary) operators, the complete classification was obtained by Rudakov \cite{R1}, \cite{R2} for the general, volume preserving and symplectic cases.
 I.~Kostrikin \cite{KoI} described the contact case.

 For {\bf bilinear} operators, the complete classification was obtained for the general and volume preserving cases in \cite{G1} and for symplectic case (partly) in \cite{G2}, \cite{G3}.
 I conjecture that these partial results are final as far as indecomposable operators are concerned, i.e., other, new, operators, if any, are compositions of the ones already found.
 Observe that an explicit description of several operators in symplectic case is to be given though their existence is proved \cite{G3}.